In the rules that follow—

 (b) continued to complete sufficient work, at a satisfactory standard, within agreed times; and

 (c) continued to submit reports and other requirements, at a satisfactory standard, within agreed times.

 21. When a student's supervisors and Graduate Research Coordinator assess that a student is not making satisfactory progress they will inform the Graduate Research School.
 The Graduate Research School will—

 (a) inform the student in writing that they are deemed as being at risk of not meeting the course requirements for continuation; and

-(b) request that in three months the student submits an Interim Report addressing the specific concerns raised by the supervisors and Graduate Research Coordinator.22.
-On receipt of the Interim Report the Graduate Research School will determine whether the student's candidature in the PhD can continue.
+(b) request that in three months the student submits an Interim Report addressing the specific concerns raised by the supervisors and Graduate Research Coordinator.

 (a) up to 12 months' leave for pregnancy and childbirth, for each pregnancy; or